cyclops-community/ctf/README.md

 #### Numerical methods based on tensor contractions

 The framework provides a powerful domain specific language for computational chemistry and physics codes that work on higher order tensors (e.g. coupled cluster, lattice QCD, quantum informatics).
 See the [CCSD](examples/ccsd.cxx) and [sparse MP3](examples/sparse_mp3.cxx) examples, or the [Aquarius](https://github.com/devinamatthews/aquarius) application.
 This domain was the initial motivation for the development of CTF.
-An examplary paper for this type of applications is
+An exemplary paper for this type of applications is

 [Edgar Solomonik, Devin Matthews, Jeff R. Hammond, John F. Stanton, and James Demmel; A massively parallel tensor contraction framework for coupled-cluster computations; Journal of Parallel and Distributed Computing, June 2014.](http://www.sciencedirect.com/science/article/pii/S074373151400104X)